Sumitra Devi (actress): Personal life

 Sumitra Devi married actor Debi Mukherjee on 21 October 1946.
 On 1 December 1947, she gave birth to her son Bulbul and on 11 December 1947, Mukherjee passed away.

-Trivia
+Legacy

 Sumitra Devi was known for her exquisite beauty and subtle administration of seduction.
 It was said that she often cast her spell on the actors, directors, producers and journalists of her time.
 Her Dasyu Mohan co-actor Pradeep Kumar, who described her as an "instance of the perfect harmonization of beauty and glory", used to come to the set of the film even when he had no schedule of shooting and spend his time sitting by and watching her raptly.
 Uttam Kumar too, was spellbound before her on the set of Kartik Chattopadhyay's Saheb Bibi Golam.
 Raj Kapoor said: "Sumitra Devi doesn't need any reference; she is beautiful than anything else."
 Shammi Kapoor said: "She has the face that can arrest an unblinking gaze for long."